.243 Win vs .270 Win – Cartridge Comparison

 .243 Winchester

-The .243 is often referred to as the baby brother of the .308 Win.
-The .243 Win is a necked-down version of the .308 Win and was introduced to the shooting world in 1955.
+The .243 is often called the baby brother of the .308 Win.
+Introduced in 1955, the .243 Win is a necked-down version of the .308.
+It provides a long-range hunting round with lighter bullets, making it well-suited for target shooting and varmint hunting.

 (left to right) .223 Remington, .243 Winchester, .308 Winchester